About Me

 • Prospective students are expected to be passionate about research.
 Strong programming skills and a solid foundation in statistics will be a big plus.
 Students with other STEM majors are welcome.

-• How Jun helps his Ph.D. students?
+• How does Jun help his Ph.D. students?

 1. Provide weekly hands-on instructions on their research projects;